Songs of Psyche

 ........and then, when Michelle’s microphone and looping device didn’t work … ‘one thing lead to another’, (some of which were moments of on-stage, frozen horror, others were amazing experiences, dream-like flows of totally inspired abandon as we just let go and improvised to cover the disaster zones … and here I am now, with tales of “what could have been”

-Songs is one of my large, long-term works, which I have developed over many yearscame about in an almost organic fashion Having been working for quite a while with "The Inner Voices" -the esoteric, or low budget version of Elektra (comprised of Rudi and myself with loops and various guest artists) I had developed a scattering of repertoire for various combinations.
+Songs is one of my large, long-term works, which I have developed over many years, and came about in an almost organic fashion.
+Having been working for quite a while with "The Inner Voices" -the esoteric, or low budget version of Elektra (comprised of Rudi and myself with loops and various guest artists) I had developed a scattering of repertoire for various combinations.

 Musing upon the thread that seemed to move through a lot of it (works such as "split Point" "Mental Murmurs" .......
 I reworked them all into the overarching theme of "Songs of [a fractured] Psyche".... and it seemed to work.

-The initial form was for a small group, using a looping device for the voice, and a separate loop for the violin.... how commendable, and how 'new media.... extending performance practice, etc etc" the logistics and degree of rehearsal, etc and potential for fouck-ups, particularly in through composed scores is almost limitless.
+The initial form was for a small group, using a looping device for the voice, and a separate loop for the violin.... how commendable, and how 'new media, extending performance practice, etc etc" as was the vogue in the day... the logistics and amount of rehearsal, and potential for fuck-ups, particularly in 'through' composed scores was almost limitless.

 I now develop it using a more conventional format/instrumentation (why limit oneself to the relatively short phrases one can loop, and then be bound to that in all subsequent layerings, when one can simply write freely, for the various voices and instruments at one's disposal.....

 for solo voice, chorus, sax, strings, electric Vla, keyboard, bass and percussion x2